2. Found in Kansas

 Read moreImleria badia (“Bay Bolete”)

 Bay-brown cap, often flat or convex.
 Yellow pores may age greenish, bruise blue/gray green, & are depressed by stem.
-White cap flesh stains yellow, then blue only by tubes.
+White cap flesh may bruise pink or blue but only by the tubes.

 Read moreImleria pallida (“Pallid Bolete”)